Express Transit is one of the great features of Apple Pay Suica. Apple support says,

 Face ID disabled via the side buttons, Express Transit disabled

 As the video is made to show, Apple Pay Suica without Express Transit is awkward and almost useless.
 The Apple Pay Face ID experience could be improved by making the default card selection more intuitive, or better yet automatically matching the right card type (Suica, iD, QUICPay) for the reader signal when paying at the cash register.
-Some of the newer readers by Panasonic can do this but it needs to be supported on the POS system to work.
+Some of the newer readers by Panasonic can do this but the feature needs to be supported on the POS system to work.
 Unfortunately most POS systems opt to stick with the manual selection method.

 Suica Auto Charge Security Suica Auto Charge is one of the extra Apple Pay Suica features users can add with Suica App and a JR East View card.
 You might think that Suica Auto Charge used with Express Transit is a security risk but Suica Auto Charge has some interesting security limitations.

 Auto Suica Charge only works on Suica and PASMO region transit gates.
 It doesn’t work on transit gates outside of the region, store purchases, vending machines, etc. This limits Suica Auto Charge to riding trains in the Tokyo area.
 If somebody swipes your iPhone only the Suica balance is at risk and you can disable Suica instantly by putting iPhone in Lost Mode.

 The Speed Skate Women’s Team Pursuit final race between the Netherlands and Japan was one of the most thrilling races of PyeongChang 2018.
 The Takagi sisters of Team Japan are from a small village called Makubetsu that is near Obihiro Hokkaido.
 The villagers were cheering them on from home when they won the gold (the video 3 minute mark) and set a new Olympics record.
 The YouTube virtual realty video of the event is a fun watch (in the YouTube App for VR glory) as the excitement builds.
 Congratulations to all.